dergigi/dergigi.github.io/bitcoin/lessons/ch2-00-economy.md

 Bitcoin lead me down a plethora of paths, some of which I try to explore in this series.

-In Part I of this series, some of the philosophical questions Bitcoin touches on were discussed.
-Part II will take a closer look at money and economics.
+In the first seven lessons some of the philosophical questions Bitcoin touches on were discussed.
+The next seven lessons will take a closer look at money and economics.
 Again, I will only be able to scratch the surface.
-Bitcoin is not only ambitious, but also broad and deep in scope, making it impossible to cover all relevant topics in a single essay, article, or book.
+Bitcoin is not only ambitious, but also broad and deep in scope, making it impossible to cover all relevant topics in a single lesson, essay, article, or book.
 I am starting to doubt if it is even possible at all.

 Bitcoin is a child of many disciplines.
 Being a new form of money, learning about economics is paramount in understanding it.
 Dealing with the nature of